Drama operates within the English Faculty.

 Students in Years 7, 8 and 9 have a double lesson of an arts based subject each week.
 Students are taught in mixed ability groupings of around 25, Drama is delivered on a rotation through the school year along with Art and Music.

 Key Stage 4

 Students study GCSE Drama according to the Edexcel specification.
 Staff are encouraged to contribute their own ideas to schemes of work, taking on board KS3 and KS4 requirements.
 High expectations and challenge are high priorities in all years.

 Key Stage 5

 Drama and Theatre Studies is an option at Key Stage 5.

 Drama clubs run on a regular basis for all years, where leadership skills are promoted through our Drama Leader Programme.
 Visits to theatres, workshops and master classes support the drama curriculum, including recent theatre experiences of

-School productions include ‘The Crucible’, ‘A Christmas Carol’, ‘Cinderella’ and ‘The Wizard of Oz’.
+School productions include ‘The Crucible’, ‘Cinderella’, ‘The Wizard of Oz’ and ‘The Sound of Music’.
 Drama also offers a ‘children’s theatre making’ course during Activities week.